lewisfish/signedMCRT/docs/main.md

 Source code can be found [here](/src/constants.f90)

 ### detectorMod.f90

+Currently in development.

 Source code can be found [here](/src/detectorMod.f90)

 ### geometeryMod.f90

+Defines a set of functions for intersecting a line and a surface.

+- Circle
+- Plane
+- Cone
+- Cylinder
+- Ellipse
+- Sphere

 Source code can be found [here](/src/geometeryMod.f90)

 ### grid.f90